tuura/fantasi/doc/README.md

 files with extension `.qip`, which can be found in the corresponding folders.

 * **5.** Run the compilation process in Quartus, and then program the generated bistream file into the FPGA.
+The expected compilation time for a network composed of about 1k nodes is of 20 minutes.

 As a result, the FANTASI accelerator should be mapped onto the FPGA.